-You should allow a minimum of 2.5 hours if you are driving between the low tide times.
+You should allow a minimum of 2.5 hours if you are driving between low tide times.
 This is 2 hours before low tide and 2 hours after low tide.
-These are the optimum driving times for along the beach.
+These are the optimum driving times along the beach.

 The following information on distances and drive times is a guide and approximate only.
 They are based on our experiences as residents of the island for over 20 years.
 They will vary due to beach speed limits, traffic and oncoming vehicles, and the condition of the actual beach.

 Watch: Top Sand Driving Tip For Fraser Island

 Sometimes the beach can be full of washed-up vegetation, washouts can be deeper than usual, previous tides may have been small and the beach is now lumpy or even the rocky bypasses have deteriorated.

 The Barge Crossing From Inskip Point (10 minutes)